jeelion22/React-Shopping-Cart-with-Context-API/README.md

 ## Installation

-If you just want the page, then you can visit the link above by a latest web browser.
+If you just want the page, then you can visit the link above by a latest web browser else you can follow below.

 1. Clone this repo from [here](https://github.com/jeelion22/Roadmap-Day28-React-Shopping-Cart-with-Context-API-Netlify-Deployment.git)